kineticsystem/vscode_ros2/README.md

         {
             "label": "test",
             "type": "shell",
-            "command": "colcon test && colcon test-result"
+            "command": "source /opt/ros/humble/setup.bash; source install/setup.bash; colcon test && colcon test-result --verbose"
         }
     ]
 }
 ```

-Remember to add the following line to the remote `~/.bashrc` file to source your ROS2 distribution.
+Remember to modify the following line accordingly to your ROS2 distribution.
 In this way you will be able to execute Colcon commands from within VSCode:

 `source /opt/ros/humble/setup.bash`